trey-c/oui/doc/MANUAL.md

 ## Creating widgets

-> P.S widgets are just complicated UiNodes
+> P.S widgets are just complicated UiNodes that must be asigned an `id`

 Heres an example of a simple **button** implementation